sheikjerbouti/nautilus/README.md

                         Print the cluster information --api-versions        Print the API versions
-  --nodes               Print information about all nodes
+  --nodes               Print information about all nodes --apply APPLY         Apply a configuration file --create RESOURCE_TYPE NAME IMAGE
+                        Create a new resource (deployment or service) --list-pods           List all pods in the current namespace
 ```
 ## Documentation and references